truera/trulens/docs/trulens_eval/tracking/logging/where_to_log/log_in_snowflake.md

     );
     ```

-## Connect TruLens to the Snowflake database.
+## Connect TruLens to the Snowflake database

 !!! example "Connect TruLens to the Snowflake database"